pantheon-systems/decoupled-kit-js/.changeset/neat-frogs-dress.md

 "@pantheon-systems/next-wordpress-starter": patch
 ---

-Add a URI formatter in lib/Menus to fix a problem with WP6 implementation
+Change from URI property to path in FooterMenuQuery